tharun323/YoutubeDataAggregator/README.md

 **---Further Steps---**

--Load the Initial Data in to the data base (Channel List with id's) using  `python manage.py loaddata initialdata'
+-Load the Initial Data in to the data base (Channel List with id's) using  `python manage.py loaddata initialdata`

--Individually run the functions in the `data_req.py' file both for the `channel_stats` and `video_stats'
+-Individually run the functions in the `data_req.py` file both for the `channel_stats` and `video_stats'

--Now goto `127.0.0.1:8000/youtube/home' for viewing the Home page of the App.
+-Now goto `127.0.0.1:8000/youtube/home` for viewing the Home page of the App.